bigcommerce/dev-docs/docs/api-docs/bopis/end-to-end-api-guide.md

 # End-to-End User Journey API Guide

 This page is a how-to guide on creating end-to-end Buy Online Pickup In-Store (BOPIS) *customized* experiences for both merchants and shoppers through BigCommerce’s APIs.
-This guide lays out the API calls in sequence, framed from the perspective of an end-to-end user journey, i.e.
+This guide lays out the API calls in sequence, framed from the perspective of an end-to-end user journey.

 ## 1.0 Prerequisites
 1. You create a new partner store and share the URL with (jordan.sim@bigcommerce) to activate BOPIS on your store (Note: this will be a non-transacting store, and should not be used to process live transactions)